eHarmony/pho/README.md

-mymatches-service
+match-query-service
 =================

-MyMatches service provides API's to serve the user matches feed information.
+Match Query Service provides API's to serve the user matches feed information.

 1. Service will handle the requests to serve the feed data API's: http://locahost:9002/mymatches/ecv